kadena-io/chainweaver/README.md

 ```
 where `TEAM_ID` can be found in the upper-right corner after the team name in https://developer.apple.com/account/resources/ .

 Wait for the script to end.
-Do not interact with the installer window that pops up as that might prevent it from being unmounted.
+Do not interact with the installer window that pops up as that might prevent the disk image from being unmounted.
 A .dmg should have been created in the current directory.
 To test it's working properly:
-- launch the installer window by opening the .dmg file.
+- launch the installer window by opening the .dmg file
 - right click in the app icon and select "Open" (do not simply double-click at it does not allow you to proceed)
 - a dialog saying "the identity of the developer cannot be confirmed" should appear - click "Open"